RenanSycer/renansycer/README.md

 Talking about Personal Stuffs:
 - :man: I’m currently learning NestJS, Go and Docker;
-- :computer: I'm a graduated in Systems analysis;
+- :computer: I'm a graduated in Systems Analysis;
 - ⚡️ Enthusiast in Programming Languages, Games, Machine Learning and AI.
 - :mailbox: How to reach me: renanfernandeslol@gmail.com;